20 Nov The Holidays & Adoptee Blues

 - Savor holiday traditions and rituals your family partakes in

 Speak Your Truth: Based on your level of healing, speak your truth or voice your beliefs about adoption.
 You don’t have to perpetuate the secrets by sticking to an adoption narrative of gratitude or by keeping secrets.
 Do what feels authentic to you.
-Remember, you were never signed any adoption contracts.
+Remember, you never signed any adoption contracts.

 Take a Break: If a party gets too loud, Aunt Mary says again that the cousins all resemble her, reunion brings up feelings of grief, or you just feel overwhelmed, take a break.
 Excuse yourself from the table, party, or whatever and take a few minutes to get out of your head.
 Bathrooms, outside, or a spare bedroom work well.